Reducing the risk of fire

 Make sure tenants know how to exit the property and include a clear emergency exit plan in their welcome pack

-Make sure that electrical safety checks are carried out, and warn tenants about overloading sockets
+Make sure that electrical safety checks are carried out, and warn tenants about overloading sockets.
+Find out more about how you can protect your property and your tenants in our ultimate landlord guide to electrical hazards

 Although not required in single let rented properties, you might want to provide fire extinguishers and fire blankets, but if you do so, make sure that tenants know how to use them